Changes and Choices in Life and Work

 When we hold back out of fear we rob ourselves of the joy of overcoming our self doubt and experiencing a sense of achievement.
 Taking small steps one at a time towards change allows us to try on how it feels when we act differently.
 These small steps are the building blocks to major changes.
 Think about something you changed in your own life and how you did this.
 What made you want to change and how did you take the first step?
 How did you feel when you were successful?
 Hang on to that feeling and don’t procrastinate any longer.
 As they say in that ad ‘ “Just Do It”.

 Making changes and choices in life challenge us and forces us to move out of our comfort zone.
 I wanted to share my own experience when I first started out in my private counselling practice 7 years ago.
 Initially I tried several locations, but none of them were really suitable.
 One night, a chance meeting with another new private practitioner changed everything for me.
 We discovered we had a lot in common.
 We had read the same book on setting up in private practice and were both interested in being part of a support circle to help with this process I could not believe my luck in meeting her.
 We found a few more women and began to meet regularly to share resources and support each other.
 Shortly after she told me she was looking for someone to share her room to help with the rent.
 I really loved the room and agreed to take it for a few sessions per week.
-This worked well for a few months and then just a few days before I was due to go on a 2 week holiday, she called me to tell me she had made a major decision about her life and career and was leaving counselling and going into business with her new partner who had persuaded her to join his businessin the corporate area.
+This worked well for a few months and then just a few days before I was due to go on a 2 week holiday, she called me to tell me she had made a major decision about her life and career and was leaving counselling and going into a different type of business with her new partner.
 She was giving up the room at the end of the week and taking all of the furniture with her!
-She was very apologetic, but said this was what she felt was best for her relationship.
-I was left with nowhere to see my clients and the task of finding another room quickly or taking over the rent full time.
+She was very apologetic, but said this was what she felt was best for her.
+I was left with nowhere to see my clients and the option to search for another room quickly or take over the rent full time.

 I had a few sleepless nights as I agonized about this decision.
 My practice was still getting established and I was not sure if I could build it up to the point of affording the room full time.
 I asked myself “what if I can’t succeed in attracting enough clients to pay the rent and have to give up?
 I would feel a failure.
 On the other hand, I had already tried two other venues which had proved unsatisfactory and I really loved the room and the location.
 I had dreamed of having my own practice for many years and I felt this was a now or never chance for me.
 Although I was nervous and somewhat panicked about the need for a quick decision, there was also a sense of excitement as I contemplated working with clients in this calm, attractive environment which would be all mine.
 A room of my own!